 There are also plenty of opportunities throughout the year such as costume, make-up, sound, lighting, bar and front-of-house.

 Cayman National Cultural Foundation (CNCF)

-Among the events CNCF organises throughout the year are the annual festivals, Cayfest and Gimistory.
-Cayfest (Cayman Islands National Festival of the Arts) showcases Cayman’s cultural diversity and artistic talent and features the National Arts and Culture Awards, a Dress For Culture Day and the Red Sky at Night Festival.
+Among the many events CNCF organises throughout the year is the annual festival, Cayfest (Cayman Islands National Festival of the Arts).
+The Festival showcases Cayman’s cultural diversity and artistic talent, and features the National Arts and Culture Awards, a Dress For Culture Day, Heritage Days and the Red Sky at Night Festival.
 Other festivals under the CNCF umbrella are the International Storytelling Festival of the Cayman Islands (Gimistory) and the Pirates Week National Festival.
 CNCF also offers the 'Mind's Eye' tour of the South Sound home of the late Ms. Lassie Bush, Cayman's acclaimed intuitive artist.
 Theatrical productions are also staged throughout the year, such as the annual comedy revue, Rundown.

 Theatrical productions are also staged throughout the year, such as the annual comedy revue, Rundown.
 Call (345) 949 5477 or visit artscayman.org.

 The National Gallery of the Cayman Islands (NGCI)